lbliii/milodocs/content/get-started/install.md

 ## 3. Install This Project

+Use this option when you want to customize the theme.

 1. Open your `<siteName>` project directory.
 2. Navigate to the `themes/` directory.
 3. Run the following command: